Software requirements for Hyper-V

-This topic contains information about the Windows server that Phoenix certifies and supports.
+This section contains information about the Windows server that Phoenix supports.

 Note: If you are using SCVMM for managing virtual machines on Windows Server 2008 and Windows Server 2008 R2 hosts:

 - When you activate the Phoenix agent, select the type as standalone or cluster (based on your setup).
 Do not select the type as scvmm to register your hosts through SCVMM.

 - Phoenix does not support registration of Microsoft Windows Server 2008 and Microsoft Windows Server 2008 R2 hosts through SCVMM.

 Partition type and file systems for file-level restore (FLR)

 Basic disk (Partition type: MBR/GPT)

 Note: Dynamic Disk with GPT partition type is not supported.

 Software requirements for FLR proxy